n349ca/Netreo/Python Scripts/README.md

 ### Post_Audit-Log.py
-Exports the Netreo audit log to CSV format into C:\Temp directory (windows) Script allows for lasthr, 24hr or, 7dy timeframes Takes into account SaaS or appliance systems and on appliances
+Exports the Netreo audit log to CSV format into C:\Temp directory (windows) Script allows for lasthr, 24hr or, 7dy timeframes Takes into account SaaS or appliance systems and on appliances it
-    takes into account API Key or no Key
+    takes into account the API Key or no Key

 ### site-list.py
 Exports Netreo list of Sites to a CSV format into C:\temp directory (windows)